What to Do With a Degree in Marketing

 What Can You Do With a Marketing Degree?

-As you prepare for college, there’s a good chance you’ve noticed quite a few people say they’re currently a marketing major or already a marketing graduate.
+As you prepare for college, there’s a good chance you’ve noticed quite a few people say they’re currently a business marketing major or already a marketing graduate.
 It’s a popular major, and for good reason.
 Quite simply, it has the potential to lead you to an array of successful career paths.

 However, getting an undergraduate degree in marketing isn’t like other majors in that it isn’t always obvious what comes next after completing your bachelor’s degree program.
 Yes, you could always transition straight into a marketing position or get your master’s degree, but there are also many other avenues you can explore.
 So what can you do with a degree in marketing?
 Let’s find out.

 Careers and Employment Outlook

 Having a marketing career is in high demand and there are a lot of opportunities in the field.
 So, you don’t have to worry about asking “What can I do with a marketing degree?”
 Marketing takes many different forms over numerous media, so companies need as much qualified help as they can get to cover every facet of promotion for their products and services.
 Even with the COVID-19 pandemic, companies are likely to invest heavily in hiring a marketing professional, as it will take more and better work to convince consumers to spend.